Letter-to-Christian-Scholars/Letter-to-Christian-Scholars/docs/Grooming-And-Conditioning-In-Christianity.md

 ### **Grooming/Conditioning Tactics Used**

-Darrel Ray at the [Conference of  Religious Trauma 2021](https://pheedloop.com/CORT/virtual/?code=ATTFDVURHG7DB3Q5O77VJRE6XLEZ&page=channels&section=SES1UJ3J6X8H4BPVJ)
+Dr. Darrel Ray at the [Conference of  Religious Trauma 2021](https://pheedloop.com/CORT/virtual/?code=ATTFDVURHG7DB3Q5O77VJRE6XLEZ&page=channels&section=SES1UJ3J6X8H4BPVJ)

 "Lets look at the most basic concept in religion.
 The notion of sin.
 Embedded in the concepts of sin are the roots of all religous abuse"